gureya/bwap/README.md

 We assume that the loss in memory bandwidth is compensated with a lower access latency.

-See the figure below for the architecture of BWAP:
+See the figure below for the architecture of BWAP: `DWP tuner` represents the bwap-lib module
 ![Control flow of BWAP](https://github.com/gureya/bwap/blob/master/bwap-diagram.png)

 ## How do I use it?